coding test

 12. Behavior-Driven Development (BDD) Tests: In BDD Tests, candidates write code to satisfy given behavior specifications.
 They assess their ability to translate functional requirements into working code.

-Selecting a coding test platform can be a crucial decision in the hiring process to identify the best talent.
+Selecting a coding assessment platform can be a crucial decision in the hiring process to identify the best talent.
 Several key factors should be considered to ensure an effective and fair evaluation of candidates:

 1. Test Content and Quality: Ensure that the coding tests offered align with the technical skills and knowledge required for the specific job role.
 The platform should provide high-quality, real-world coding challenges that assess problem-solving and critical-thinking skills.